What is Cannabutter?

 The Next Step

 After breaking down the leaf to mulch, put it in your pot.
 If your batch of trimmings is small, you would use a smaller pot.
 The opposite is true for larger batches.
 Don’t fill the pot all the way to the top with mulch.
 Fill the pot a third of the way.
 Add sixteen ounces of water to every four ounces of butter.
 Bring everything to a boil under medium heat.
 Stir as necessary.
-As soon as you are three quarter way through, you can turn the burner down to low heat.
+As soon as you are three-quarter way through, you can turn the burner down to low heat.
 You should boil until the water has been fifty percent evaporated, usually between three to four hours.
 You will know that you are finished when you notice the oil floating to the top.
 It is time to now strain everything, let it cool and refrigerate.
 Every few days, you still need to monitor it while it is refrigerated to make sure that there is no mold.
-If you want to know more about how to make cannabutter, visit the Cannabis Training University today and enroll in a course.

 Want to learn other ways to make cannabutter?
 Enroll at the best marijuana school today!